 Effects on Insulin and Blood Sugar: Honey versus Sugar

 The impact which the consumption of honey has on one’s blood glucose levels is slightly better than that of sugar.
-However, the keyword here is slightly.
+However, the keyword here is slight.

-A number of studies conducted on those with Type II have concluded that honey indeed has a smaller impact on one’s sugar levels that pure glucose.
+A number of studies conducted on those with Type II have concluded that honey indeed has a smaller impact on one’s sugar levels than pure glucose.